streamlink/streamlink-twitch-gui/README.md

 [Recent releases][Releases] / [Changelog][Changelog] / [Wiki][Wiki]

+## Features

+* Available for Windows, OSX and Linux (for both x86 and x64)
+* Browse streams by popularity or by different games
+* Watch multiple streams at once
+* Customizable settings like video players, stream types, stream bufferings and much more
+* Customizable channel settings
+* Integrated Twitch.tv login with access to subscriptions and followed channels and games
+* Follow your favorite channels and games
+* Desktop notifications
+* Multiple chat methods
+* Stream language filters

 ## When to use

 One of the reasons people are having bad viewing experiences on [Twitch.tv][Twitch] is the usage of the flash player on their website.
 With the current generation of web browsers they sadly almost don't have any other choice but using flash for delivering a simple streaming service.
 There are some platforms and configurations where flash is causing problems though.
 These problems are low frame rates when watching streams or videos and also the lack of GPU acceleration leading to high CPU + memory usage which can be a big issue especially for mobile desktop devices.